 No walk around the neighborhood is complete without my dog Lulu eating grass.
 Even on a full stomach, she likes to hunt for the perfect blades and chew away.
 Left unattended, I’m sure she could mow down a small lawn.
-Since lawns today have any number of chemicals, I decided to check with an expert about whether her grass-eating habits do more harm than good.
+Since lawns today have any number of herbicides and pesticides, many pet parents wonder if it's OK to let their dogs eat grass.

-It’s yummy: Monroe says that it is normal for dogs to chew on the green stuff.
+It’s yummy: It's normal for dogs to chew on the green stuff because they like the taste of grass, says Dr. Jennifer Monroe of Eagles Landing Veterinary Hospital in Georgia.
 Some pooches even develop preferences that range from fresh leaves to drier weeds or even a particular species of grass.
 What they cannot discern is whether grass has been chemically treated.
 Use caution when walking on a neighbor’s lawn and stick with greener products in your own yard.
-Monroe recommends nontoxic treatment options, and MNN has more than a few easy, organic lawn care tips.
+Monroe recommends nontoxic treatment options.

 “You do have to be careful if you have a dog that is a chronic grass eater,” she says.
 “We do have a lot of clients who bring pets in for vomiting and wonder if it’s from something the yard was treated with.”

-Nutritional deficiencies: Dogs with certain intestinal diseases don’t necessarily digest food properly and have trouble absorbing minerals, which can lead to grazing.
-Monroe adds that anemia and bleeding in the gastrointestinal tract also cause dogs to eat dirt.
+Nutritional deficiency: Most commercial dog foods offer a balanced diet, so many experts say its unlikely that your dog isn't getting the nutrition he needs from his dinner.
+Instead, dogs with certain intestinal diseases don’t necessarily digest food properly and have trouble absorbing minerals, which can lead to grazing, says Monroe.
+Anemia and bleeding in the gastrointestinal tract also cause dogs to eat dirt.

-They are trying to induce vomiting: When dogs eat something that doesn’t agree with them, they often eat grass to induce vomiting.
+They are trying to induce vomiting: When dogs are eating something that doesn’t agree with them, they often have an upset stomach and eat grass to induce vomiting.
 If eating grass causes your dog to vomit twice a week or more, call your veterinarian because there could be another underlying health issue.
 She also recommends a visit if there is any doubt that your dog may be ill; better safe than sorry.

 Behavioral issues: Dogs can develop obsessive-compulsive disorder (OCD) regarding the grass.
 (I suspect that my Lulu falls into this category.
 She’s pretty determined during those lawn-gobbling excursions.)
 In the majority of cases, Monroe says this is no reason for concern.
 To correct the behavior, she recommends reducing your dog’s grazing time.